+- 8.12 The Discipline Committee's consideration of the appeal will usually be on the basis of written material, without meeting with the Complainant, the Respondent, the Dean, or any witnesses, although it does have the power to do so where considered necessary.
 The Discipline Committee will provide its decision in writing within a reasonable time, with reasons (usually within 28 calendar days of being provided with all necessary material).
-This will be kept in the Dean's Record.

-- 8.13 The Discipline Committee may make one of the following decisions: - (1) To dismiss the appeal - (2) To allow the appeal, making a finding that the Respondent is not in breach of the Rules and should face no sanction, or the Respondent is in breach of the Rules but should face a lesser sanction than imposed by the Dean (save that the Respondent may elect to receive the sanction imposed by the Dean); - (3) To allow the appeal, and refer the matter back to the Dean to be considered again under paras 8.1-8.10. - 8.14 If the Discipline Committee finds that the appeal is out of time, dismisses the appeal, or imposes a lesser sanction than that imposed by the Dean, a Completion of Procedures Letter shall be issued to the Respondent not more than 28 calendar days after the Discipline Committee has reached its decision.
-The letter will: - (a) explain to the Respondent, by reference to each relevant procedure, that the College has reached a final decision; - (b) explain to the Student that there is no further right to appeal under College procedures; - (c) explain there is a 12 month time limit for the Respondent to appeal to the Office of the Independent Adjudicator for Higher Education (OIA) from the date of the Completion of Procedures letter; - (d) what the deadline is to make a complaint to the OIA.
+This will be kept in the Dean's Record. - 8.13 The Discipline Committee may make one of the following decisions: - (1) To dismiss the appeal - (2) To allow the appeal, making a finding that the Respondent is not in breach of the Rules and should face no sanction, or the Respondent is in breach of the Rules but should face a lesser sanction than imposed by the Dean (save that the Respondent may elect to receive the sanction imposed by the Dean); - (3) To allow the appeal, and refer the matter back to the Dean to be considered again under paras 8.1-8.10. - 8.14 If the Discipline Committee finds that the appeal is out of time, dismisses the appeal, or imposes a lesser sanction than that imposed by the Dean, a Completion of Procedures Letter shall be issued to the Respondent not more than 28 calendar days after the Discipline Committee has reached its decision.
+The letter will: - (a) explain to the Respondent, by reference to each relevant procedure, that the College has reached a final decision; - (b) explain to the Student that there is no further right to appeal (or no right on the grounds specified, as the case may be) under College procedures; - (c) explain there is a 12 month time limit for the Respondent to appeal to the Office of the Independent Adjudicator for Higher Education (OIA) from the date of the Completion of Procedures letter; - (d) what the deadline is to make a complaint to the OIA.

-9. Discipline Committee Track
+Discipline Committee Track